-Developed by the US Veteran’s Administration (VA) and Department of Defense (DOD), this tool helps people by providing access to coping tools, a crisis button, self-assessment, and more information about PTSD.
+Developed by the U.S. Departments of Veterans’ Affairs (VA) and Defense, this tool helps people by providing access to coping tools, a crisis button, self-assessment, and more information about post-traumatic stress disorder (PTSD).

-The user can also track their history to get an idea of how they are improving over time, or to identify symptoms and trigger patterns.
+Users can also track their history to get an idea of how they are improving over time and identify symptoms and trigger patterns.

 When the person identifies their symptoms, the coping skills are tailored to meet their needs.
 For example, if you indicated that you are feeling anxious, two exercises become immediately available: guided imagery and a progressive relaxation exercise.

-The symptom tracking feature is particularly useful for the person when they need to touch base with their therapist or counselor.
-It makes it easy for the user to look back and be able to say how they felt over the past few days, weeks, or months.
+The symptom tracking feature is particularly useful when the user needs to touch base with their therapist or counselor.
+It makes it easy to look back and be able to say how they felt over the past few days, weeks, or months.

 2. PE Coach

-Prolonged Exposure Therapy (PE) is a specific type of cognitive behavior therapy.
+Prolonged Exposure Therapy (PE) is a specific type of Cognitive Behavioral Therapy.
 It retrains people to gradually move toward their painful memories by retelling their story and using in vivo experiences.

 In vivo experiences are determined by the client with their counselor.
-These are usually homework assignments that allow the client to face their fears in situations that are understood to trigger them.
+These are usually homework assignments that allow the client to face their fears in situations that trigger them.
 Those triggers could be places, people, or sounds.
-Treatment typically lasts three months, with the client and therapist meeting weekly for a total of eight to fifteen sessions (APA, n.d.)
+Treatment typically lasts three months, with the client and therapist meeting weekly for a total of 8 to 15 sessions (American Psychological Association, n.d.).